UVA student opportunities

-The Fralin Museum of Art at the University of Virginia is excited to announce the launch of its newest student initiative—The Fralin Student Advisory Council.
-The Student Advisory Council (SAC) is an advocacy group dedicated to efforts that deepen and diversify University student engagement with the Museum.
-Members of the SAC collaborate with Museum staff to design, coordinate, and market opportunities that broaden The Fralin's student constituency and amplify its visibility on Grounds.
-If you are interested in taking a leadership role at The Fralin, the SAC may be a good fit for you.
-Applications are accepted each spring for candidates who wish to serve on the council for the upcoming academic year.
-Check back in the spring of 2016 for more information and a link to apply for the 2016–17 council.
+The Fralin Museum of Art at the University of Virginia is entering the second year of its newest student initiative—The Fralin Student Engagement Council.
+The Student Engagement Council (SEC) is an advocacy group dedicated to efforts that deepen and diversify University student engagement with the Museum.
+Members of the SEC collaborate with Museum staff to design, implement, and market opportunities that broaden The Fralin's student constituency and amplify its visibility on Grounds.
+If you are interested in taking a leadership role at The Fralin, the SEC may be a good fit for you.
+Applications are accepted each spring from undergraduate and graduate students at UVA who wish to serve on the council for the upcoming academic year.
+For more information about the SEC’s mission and membership requirements, questions should be directed to FralinSEC@virginia.edu.

 The Fralin student docents are trained in a variety of museum education techniques, including the inquiry method.
 After completing the required Docent Training Course, they lead tours for school groups and community organizations, assist with the annual Writer's Eye competition, and contribute to the Museum’s mission by fostering an appreciation for art in visitors of all ages.
 Check out the Student Docent Program page for information about the benefits and commitments of becoming a docent at The Fralin, and for details about how to apply for the next Docent Training Course.